 - For individuals whose estates will be subject to federal estate tax, the life insurance can be arranged so as to avoid inclusion in the gross estate.

 When it comes to estate planning, here are a few things you should consider:

 - Do you have current legal documents, including a will, medical and financial powers of attorney, advanced healthcare directives, and, if needed, a family trust or guardians for minor children?
 Have you written a letter of instruction, including your burial wishes?

 - Do your beneficiary designations on your life insurance, annuities, employer-sponsored retirement plans, and IRAs reflect your wishes?

 - Do you have children, parents, or other family members or dependents with special needs?

 - Have you thought about your legacy including a charity, educational institution, or other nonprofit organization at your death?

 - Have you taken any action to reduce the amount of estate taxes that may be due at death?

 - If you will have an estate tax liability, have you arranged your life insurance so that the proceeds will be excluded from your estate to minimize federal and state estate taxes at death?

-To ensure your wishes are carried out you need a legacy plan.
+To ensure your wishes are carried out you need an estate plan.
 If you haven’t considered these questions before and haven’t taken steps to plan for bequeathing your assets you may need to work with an estate planning attorney.
-If you have any questions on life insurance, leave a question in the comment section below or contact us directly.
+To learn more about affordable life insurance and get free quotes, head over to our term life insurance page.